tudo-aqua/bgw/docs/concepts/user-input/UserInput.md

 The BGW framework uses events to communicate user input to Components.
 To execute code when a specific event is fired, a function reference, or a function literal can be set in [ComponentView][CompDoc]s.
-If components can be enabled for drag and drop some additional handlers can be set.
+If components can be enabled for drag and drop, some additional handlers can be set.
 Components can be enabled for drag and drop whenever they extend [DynamicComponentView](https://tudo-aqua.github.io/bgw/kotlin-docs/bgw-core/tools.aqua.bgw.components/-component-view/index.html)
 .